AAbhijithA/AAbhijithA/README.md

 I’m currently learning skills on web development and machine learning

 I am open to collaborate on any
-Machine Learning based problems
-IoT based problems
+Machine Learning, Algorithms and IoT based problems